 Australia’s ETA (subclass 651) program was initiated in 1996.
-However, the latest ETA was implemented in 2013 and different nationalities can apply such as French citizens.
+However, the latest ETA was implemented in 2013 and different nationalities, such as the French, can now apply.
 The logic behind this is quite simple.
-International travelers can use the internet to conveniently apply for their visa and get it real fast.
-The 2013 ETA was updated to allow you to travel to Australia for both business and tourism functions.
+International travelers can use the internet to conveniently apply for their visa and get it very quickly.
+The 2013 ETA was updated to allow you to travel to Australia for both business and tourism purposes.

 What documents are needed?